 "you should be aware of the uncertainty about its effectiveness and the possible long-term risk that radiation may cause cancerous tumours".

-This information is totally misleading giving the impression it is a brand new experimental treatment and that there is no long term data.
+This information is misleading - giving the impression it is a brand new experimental treatment and that there is no long term data.

-Professor Seegenschmiedt and other doctors have been treating with radiation and publishing documents in relation to early stage dupuytrens for over 25 years.
+Professor Seegenschmiedt and other German doctors have been treating with radiation and publishing documents in relation to early stage dupuytrens for over 25 years.
 A number of links to these documents are on this webpage.
 With these published documents how can there be this uncertainty?

 If an NHS doctor does have enough expertise to detect early stage dupuytrens, the advice will then often be that surgery is only option.
 Also the patient will be told to wait until deformation of 20-30 degrees - which is the wrong answer!

 They have provided incorrect information on their website stating only one phase of treatment is necessary in most cases.

 NICE misrepresented the risks implying there is a history of patients having later had cancer as a result of this treatment.
 The view held by the International Dupuytren Society is that there is has never been a documented case of cancer following this treatment.

 As Prof Seegenschmiedt describes this as a "theoretical risk" and one which must be stated upfront prior to treatment and signing treatment consent.

 Dr Eaton's List of Radiotherapy Published DocumentsDr Eaton, who I understand has retired from active surgery, has published a good list of original source published documents on radiation therapy on his Dupuytrens Foundation website: